WICG/aom/explainer.md

 It may be approached initially as a testing-only API.

-#### Use case 5: Introspecting the computed tree
+#### Use case 5: Introspecting the computed accessibility tree and interpreted accessibility attributes/properties

-The **Computed Accessibility Tree** API will allow authors to access the full computed accessibility tree - all computed properties for the accessibility node associated with each DOM element, plus the ability to walk the computed tree structure including virtual nodes.
+The **Computed Accessibility Tree** API will allow authors to access the full computed accessibility tree - all computed properties for the accessibility node associated with each DOM element, plus the ability to walk the computed tree structure.

-This will make it possible to:
+This could make it possible to:

-- write any programmatic test which asserts anything about the semantic properties of an element or a page.
+- write a programmatic interoperability test which asserts anything about the semantic properties of an element or a page.
 - build a reliable browser-based assistive technology - for example, a browser extension which uses the accessibility tree